Tejas Express

 The Tejas Express is a semi-high speed fully air-conditioned train introduced by Indian Railways.
 It features modern onboard facilities with doors which are operated automatically.
-Tejas means "sharp", "lustre", or "brilliance" in many Indian languages.
+Tejas means "sharpness", "lustre", or "brilliance" in many Indian languages.
 It is one of 3 semi-high speed trains running in India, the others being the Vande Bharat Express and the Gatimaan Express.

 History

-The inaugural run of Tejas Express was on 24 May 2017 from Chhatrapati Shivaji Maharaj Terminus, Maharashtra to Karmali, Goa.
+The inaugural run of Tejas Express was on 24 May 2017 from Chhatrapati Shivaji Terminus, Maharashtra to Karmali, Goa.
 It covered 552 km in 8 hours and 30 minutes.
 On 1 March 2019, the second Tejas Express of the country was flagged off between Chennai Egmore and Madurai Junction by Prime Minister Narendra Modi.
 It covered 497 km in 6 hours and 30 minutes.

-Tejas Express on New Delhi – Chandigarh route is expected to commence its services soon after its first announcement in 2016 whereas the Lucknow – New Delhi route running currently as the train has been included in the current Trains at Glance, the official train time-table booklet, with "Date of Introduction to be declared" condition and at the same time news websites have quoted railway officials saying a hold of three years.
+The Lucknow – New Delhi route (currently running) has been included in the current Trains at Glance, the official train time-table booklet, with "Date of Introduction to be declared" condition.
+At the same time news websites have quoted railway officials saying a hold of three years.
 Meanwhile, the train service which was expected to be launched on Mumbai – Surat and New Delhi- Jalandhar route has also been put on hold.

 Lucknow – New Delhi Tejas Express, which was inaugurated on 4 October 2019, is India's first train operated by private operators, IRCTC, a subsidiary of Indian Railways.

 The Ahmedabad – Mumbai Tejas express, also operated by IRCTC, was inaugurated on 17 January 2020.

-Recently Agartala – Anand Vihar Rajdhani Express was upgraded to Tejas style sleeper rake and was named as Tejas Rajdhani special.
-This train leaves Agartala on Monday and arrives at Anand Vihar on Wednesday morning and leaves Anand Vihar on Wednesday evening and arrives in Agartala on Friday.
-Earliar Rajdhani used to run on this slot between Agartala and Anand Vihar Terminus (Delhi).
-This train became the country's first sleeper Tejas express.
-The Mumbai Rajdhani Express, and the Rajendra Nagar Patna Rajdhani Express are also both now run with Tejas LHB coach, replacing the former Rajdhani LHB coach.
-Indian Railways Has started removing entertainment screens from Tejas Express and Shatabdi Express Anubhuti Class because passengers were damaging the entertainment screens.